YangWu1227/kenwuyang.com/content/en/home/experience.md

     date_end: ''
     description: |2-

-        * Successfully built and deployed a `flexdashboard` with `shiny` run-time via AWS EC2, allowing our partners to access our data via a front-end web application user interface.
+        * Successfully built and deployed a `flexdashboard` with `shiny-server` and AWS EC2, allowing our partners to access our data via a front-end user interface.
+The dashboard uses the `citizenr` package developed in effort to support survey cleaning, topline and crosstabs generation.
+        * Developing a `feature_selection` Python module for the `pycitizen` package that aims at simplifying and standardizing the feature selection and engineering pipeline for our machine learning and predictive models.

   - title: Data Engineering Intern
     company: Citizen Data